 To deny that Jesus is truly the Son of God is antichristian because it denies the very cornerstone of the gospel.
-The good news that God loves us enough to send His Son to die for us is meaningless if we deny that Jesus is the that I am.
-And they said, What need we Son of God.
+The good news that God loves us enough to send His Son to die for us is meaningless if we deny that Jesus is the Son of God.

 Jesus said, "I and my Father are one" (John 10:30).
-This has caused many to be confused into thinking that Jesus is the Father, or is somehow joined to Him in a way that makes the Father and feeble minds a divine relationship (not Son a compound being.
+This has caused many to be confused into thinking that Jesus is the Father, or is somehow joined to Him in a way that makes the Father and Son a compound being.
 Yet, this faulty conclusion need not be reached.
 It is helpful to read the context.
 Jesus said, "I and my Father are one.
 Then the Jews took up stones again to stone him.
-Jesus answered them, Many good works have I shewed you from my Father; for which of those works do ye stone me?
+Jesus answered them, Many good works have I shewed you from my Father; for which of those works do ve stone me?
 The Jews answered him. saying, For a good work we stone thee not; but for blasphemy; and because that thou, being a man, makest thyself God.
 Jesus answered them, Is it not written in your law, I said, Ye are gods?
-If he called them gods, unto whom the word of God came, and the scripture cannot be broken; Say ye of him, whom the Father hath sanctified. and sent into the world, Thou blasphemest; because I said, I am the Son of God?"
+If he called them gods, unto whom the word of God came, and the scripture cannot be broken; Say ye of him, whom the Father hath sanctified, and sent into the world, Thou blasphemest; because I said, I am the Son of God?"
 (John 10:30-36).
 Jesus denied the charge of claiming to be God, pointing out that His claim was merely to be the Son of God.